PhilLockett/UnitTest/README.md

 ## Overview

-A unit test framework is useful for regression testing, providing a level of confidence in code proportional to the coverage of code.
+A unit test framework is useful for regression testing, providing a level of confidence in code proportional to the test coverage of code.

 ### Test progress display
 The macros VERBOSE_ON and VERBOSE_OFF control whether output is displayed as